JediMadeThis/epxsoundboard/UPDATES.md

   - Expanded stop button width to prevent misclicks.
 - Added a separated version loader folder.
 - Reveals the actual soundboard when everything is loaded and also entered the passcode successfully.

+## Update 1.2

+- Bug fixes.
+- Adjusted the h2 `margin-left` position.
+- Added a counter of presses away from locking.
+- Added button animation when audio is playing.
+  - Added button flashing effect when audio is playing
+  - Added audio duration text when button is hovered.